rleibman/full-scala-stack/README.md

 I really like how the set of react components from the semantic library look and feel, it's very themable as well.
 Alternatives: https://material-ui.com/, https://react-bootstrap.github.io/, http://nikgraf.github.io/belle/#/?_k=dyoot9

+## MySQL
+I use mySQL mostly because I'm more familiar with it, switching the app to use something else should not be too difficult
+Alternatives: mariadb, postgress, oracle, sql server, etc... or if you want to go nosql: cassandra, mongoDB

 ## How the app is put together

 ### Configuring, compiling and running the app